rayenrejeb/Publish-form-to-all-clients/README.md

 You nedd NodeJS and MongoDB installed on your PC to run this application.
 If you don't have MongoDB installed, feel free to check www.mlab.com .
 Go to the directory after clone or download
-Run " npm install " to install all dependencies
+Run `npm install` to install all dependencies
-Next, run the server with " node server.js "
+Next, run the server with `node server.js`

 # Technologies used
 Template : HTML, CSS, Bootstrap 4, DataTable.js, Notify.js